Prague Main Train station – Practical guide, facilities & local tips (2026)

 Getting from prague main train station to Vaclav Havel airport

 The Airport Express bus (‘AE’) is a direct shuttle bus (using low level buses with plenty of luggage space) to Prague’s Vaclav Havel airport and runs every 30 minutes.
-This bus runs 24/7, so you can get to the airport any time you need.
+This bus runs 24/7, so you can get to the airport any time you need (at night this bus changes to 907 bus).
 The journey takes about 40 minutes and the only stops are Airport Terminal 1 and Airport Terminal 2.

 The only snag is that normal public transport tickets are not valid on this particular bus and you have to buy tickets from the driver as you enter the bus.
-The tickets are 100 CZK one way per person and you can pay by card or with cash.
+The tickets have risen recently and from 1 January 2026 are 200 CZK one way per person and you can pay by card or with cash.

 • Slovak Republic – Bratislava, Zilina, Poprad, Kosice etc.